EpsilonSolutions/netscaler-command-reference/docs/appflow/appflow-param/appflow-param.md

 <b>skipCacheRedirectionHttpTransaction</b>
 Skip Cache http transaction.
 This HTTP transaction is specific to Cache Redirection module.
 In Case of Cache Miss there will be another HTTP transaction initiated by the cache server.

+<b>identifierName</b>
+State of AppFlow Stream Identifier Name logging

+<b>identifierSessionName</b>
+State of AppFlow Stream Identifier Session Name logging

+<b>observationDomainId</b>
+An observation domain groups a set of NetScalers based on deployment: cluster, HA etc. A unique Observation Domain ID is required to be assigned to each such group.

+<b>observationDomainName</b>
+Name of the Observation Domain defined by the observation domain ID.

+<b>builtin</b>
+Flag to determine if the appflow param is built-in or not